remcohaszing/pywakeonlan/README.md

 pywakeonlan
 ===========

 A small python module for wake on lan.
+It has been tested both locally and externally using Python 2.7.3 and Python 3.2.3

+The project is hosted on https://github.com/Trollhammaren/pywakeonlan

+This module is licensed under the WTFPL

 Usage
 -----